vesellov/bitdust.docs.old/givejob.md

 [https://www.kpn.com](https://www.kpn.com)

 + Developing of api.kpn.com in the context of different business projects
-• Take part in Continuous Integration / Continuous Delivery pipelines of software releases
++ Take part in Continuous Integration / Continuous Delivery pipelines of software releases
-• Build and maintain a high-loaded online web services for complex MDM solutions
++ Build and maintain a high-loaded online web services for complex MDM solutions
-• Supporting on-line services for accessing sensitive data for 10M+ of Dutch customers
++ Supporting on-line services for accessing sensitive data for 10M+ of Dutch customers
-• Works as a part of Agile Scrum team with best practices, constantly improving working cycle
++ Works as a part of Agile Scrum team with best practices, constantly improving working cycle

 #### Lead Developer, BitDust LLC, 2012 till now
 [https://bitdust.io](https://bitdust.io)

-+ Continue developing safe peer-to-peer anonymous data storage network,
++ Continue developing safe peer-to-peer anonymous data storage network
-• Developing a working documentation and development plan for the project,
++ Developing a working documentation and development plan for the project
-• Participated in Blockchain-related conferences/meet-ups, establish business relations, study of contemporary problems,
++ Participated in Blockchain-related conferences/meet-ups, establish business relations, study of contemporary problems
-• Introduced a new solution for complex software development using visualised state machines.
++ Introduced a new solution for complex software development using visualised state machines

 #### Full-stack Developer, CallFeed.NET, March - August 2015

-+ Create graphic WEB-widget increases online sales - a mobile Call Back service for web-sites,
++ Create graphic WEB-widget increases online sales - a mobile Call Back service for web-sites
-+ Developed a back-end server to manage users’ accounts and process traffic requests,
++ Developed a back-end server to manage users’ accounts and process traffic requests
-+ Integrates a third-party service thru remote API calls to manage mobile calls.
++ Integrates a third-party service thru remote API calls to manage mobile calls

 #### Main Developer, DataHaven.NET LTD, 2008 – 2011

-+ Developed distributed on-line backup software written in Python,
++ Developed distributed on-line backup software written in Python
-+ Establish a data transfer directly between two nodes,
++ Establish a data transfer directly between two nodes
-+ Create a graphic application for user interaction,
++ Create a graphic application for user interaction
-+ Set up distribution processes and data recovery on unlimited set of nodes,
++ Set up distribution processes and data recovery on unlimited set of nodes
-+ Successfully launched and tested the new solution for encryption and data protection.
++ Successfully launched and tested the new solution for encryption and data protection

 #### Software Engineer, «New Information Technology in Aviation», 2003 - 2007
 [http://en.nita.ru](http://en.nita.ru)

-+ Developed 3D visualization systems for a complex flight simulator,
++ Developed 3D visualization systems for a complex flight simulator
-+ Participated in development of flying control training system which was successfully installed at the training center in Ankara, Turkey,
++ Participated in development of flying control training system which was successfully installed at the training center in Ankara, Turkey
-+ Responsible for development of airport ground marking zone generator and support database,
++ Responsible for development of airport ground marking zone generator and support database
-+ Developed a GEO-information software for map creation and management,
++ Developed a GEO-information software for map creation and management
-+ Take part in hardware installation process in several Airports in Russia.
++ Take part in hardware installation process in several Airports in Russia

 #### Software Manager, Legal Center «Nevskiy», Konsultant Plus, 2000 - 2001

-+ Responsible for supporting and updating normative documents database on clients machines,
++ Responsible for supporting and updating normative documents database on clients machines
-+ Provide support and access to normative documents,
++ Provide support and access to normative documents
-+ Attracting new clients and distributing the legal software.
++ Attracting new clients and distributing the legal software